 Note: You may be prompted for access to your computer's secure credential storage service (e.g. Keychain Access on MacOS or Windows Credential Manager) so you don't need to sign in every time you start VS Code.

-Once signed in, you can access many of your Azure resources through the Azure Explorer.
+Once signed in, you can access your Azure resources through the Azure Resource Explorer.
 If you have not signed into Azure yet, or if you don't have an Azure subscription, you can click on the approriate links.
+Use the Workspace explorer for commands related to your code such as deploying and creating new Azure-specific projects.

 You can access almost all Azure Services provided by these extensions through the Command Palette.
 Simply press